tomit4/intro_to_dsa/docs/algorithms.md

 We count up to n twice over.
 For each time we count one cycle of `n` with the variable `i`, we then iterate again up to `n` with the variable `j`, resulting in an exponent of `n` amount of times we go over (since we use `n` to count in the inner `for` loop as well).
-Specifically we count up to n n^2 times.
+Specifically we count n^2 times.
 This is expressed in big O notation like so:

 $$ O(n^2) $$